-The AHA’s Heartsaver six-hour First Aid CPR AED course is a classroom, instructor-led course designed to prepare students to provide first aid, CPR and use an automated external defibrillator (AED) in a safe, timely, and effective manner.
+The AHA’s (American Heart Association) Heartsaver six-hour First Aid CPR AED course is a classroom, instructor-led course designed to prepare students to provide first aid, CPR and use an automated external defibrillator (AED) in a safe, timely, and effective manner.

 This 120-hour Certified Nurse Aide training program is designed to prepare individuals with the necessary skills and knowledge in the first steps to a career in the medical field.
 Certified Nurse Aide’s report directly to a Nursing Supervisor.

 Dental Assisting I is designed to introduce people interested in changing careers to the dental profession.
 It is also designed to teach student about dental assisting that plan to continue their training by working in a dental practice.
 Students will learn material through Power Point lectures, discussion and lab demonstrations.

 Workforce Education’s Dental Assisting Program is currently under review and upgrade.
 Please check back in the fall for our revised program.

 The Emergency Medical Technician Course is a concentrated 192-hour program that exceeds the requirements of the current national standard curriculum.
 This rigorous program will provide the student with the basic understanding of the public health care systems, wellness, anatomy, physiology and pathophysiology.
 You will learn how to perform an assessment based approach and formulate a treatment strategy for both the medical and trauma patients.

-EMT will not be offered in the spring.
-Check back in the fall semester.
+EMT will not be offered for the fall semester.

 EKG Technicians are responsible for performing electrocardiogram tests in order to monitor and record electrical impulses transmitted by the heart.
 These tests include basic EKGs, Holter Monitoring (portable EKG which records activity for 24-48 hours), 12-lead placement and Stress Tests (treadmill).
 They assist a physician in diagnosing and treating cardiac and blood vessel irregularities.